cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Certificate Public Key Algorithms Registry {#pkalg}

 IANA has created a new registry titled "CBOR Certificate Public Key Algorithms" under the new heading "CBOR Certificate".
-The columns of the registry are Value, Name, OID, Parameters, DER, and Comment, where Value is an integer, and the other columns are text strings.
+The columns of the registry are Value, Name, OID, Parameters, DER, and Comments, where Value is an integer, and the other columns are text strings.
 For values in the interval [-24, 23] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 T The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+